-- Field studies, office visits, and introductions by studio faculty to classic and contemporary precedents will serve as a fundamental basis for your own design development in studio
+- Field studies, office visits, and introductions by studio faculty to classic and contemporary precedents serve as a fundamental basis for your own design development in studio

-The two tracks of each core course theme in this program ensure it is right for you if you are from a professional school of architecture or design, or if you come from a liberal arts background and seek to build your foundations in architecture and design.
-Be aware that you will need to fully engage in the studio discourse, prepare for individual desk critique, and to invest time outside of studio hours developing projects.
+Whether you are from a professional school of architecture or design, or have a liberal arts background and seek to build your foundations in architecture and design, two tracks of each core course theme ensure there is a fitting level for you.
+You should be ready to fully engage in the studio discourse, prepare for individual desk critique, and invest time outside of studio hours developing projects.